 3-Axis Toolpath SetupIn simplest terms toolpaths are instructions to the machine to move a specified tool over the chosen geometry.
 There are many different toolpath types available.
 In this section we cover some of the most common ones available for the 3-axis router and how to set them up.

-Add ToolpathsYou can add toolpaths to your list of operation by using the Toolpaths pull-down menu.
+Add ToolpathsYou can add toolpaths to your list of operation by using the Toolpaths tab or the right-click menus in the operations manager.
 These get added at the position of the red arrow in the operations manager.

 ContouringContour toolpaths remove material along a path defined by a chain of curves.
 Contour toolpaths only follow a chain; they do not clean out an enclosed area.